Associate Professor, Mechanical EngineeringNeurobionics Lab

 Phone: (734) 763-3629

-Precision machine design; development of exoskeletons and robotic prostheses; dynamics of human locomotion; biomedical system identification; neural control of movement; biomechanics; human performance augmentation
+Precision machine design; development of exoskeletons / robotic prostheses; brushless motors; dynamics of human locomotion; human perception and psychophysics; neural control of movement; biomechanics; human performance augmentation

 Nature Biomedical Engineering publishes Open Source Bionic Leg paper